 Graham Hatfull, said that the treatment could even be used broadly to control diseases such as tuberculosis.
 He said that the idea was to use bacteriophages as antibiotics to kill infection-causing bacteria.

-Hatfull received an email on October 2017 that resulted to him and his team going on a months-long quest to find bacteriophages.
-This was in attempt to help two teenagers who had received double lung transplants to help in restoring their lung functions.
-Both were infected with strains of Mycobacterium that causes tuberculosis.
+Hatfull received an email in October 2017 that resulted in him and his team going on a months-long quest to find bacteriophages.
+This was in an attempt to help two teenagers who had received double lung transplants to help in restoring their lung functions.
+Both were infected with strains of Mycobacterium that cause tuberculosis.